nevesrodrigo2/python-hypr-power/README.md

 `layerrule = blur, gtk-layer-shell`

-This is very much recommended, since this settings is essencial so your menu looks the exact same way as in the examples.
+This is very much recommended, since this configuration is essencial so your menu looks the exact same way as in the examples.

 ## Notes
 - Font is currently being loaded from within the user's system.
 However, it's included in the repository as well.
 I decided going with Monospace instead of Inter.